ginnox1/iCADdocs_online/Updates/Update_Notes.md

 - Show the solutoin method used for analysis
 - Generate texts and annotations to AutoCAD
     <img src="./media/Image25.png" style="width:6in">
-- Improved error handling for disxharge ranges.
+- Improved error handling for discharge ranges.

-## Diversion Weir Design :new:
+## Diversion Weir Design
 [Back to ToC](#table-of-contents)

 A flexible and easy to use diversion weir design module is now integrated and available as part of the Professional iCAD Software edition.
 It offers up to 8 different views to work with different compoentns of the structure.